Rohdea japonica

 Rohdea japonica is a species of plant native to Japan, China and Korea.
 Common names include Nippon lily, sacred lily, and Japanese sacred lily.

 It is a rhizomatous herbaceous perennial plant, with fibrous roots.
 The leaves are evergreen, broad lanceolate, 15–50 cm long and 2.5–7 cm broad, with an acute apex.
 The flowers are produced in a short, stout, dense spike 3–4 cm long, each flower pale yellowish, 4–5 mm long.
+This is a rare instance of pollination by snails.
 The fruit is a red berry 8 mm diameter, produced in a tight cluster of several together.